 Opening the door too often or leaving it open for too long will also make it difficult for the fridge to cool food.

-Seals that are dirty, faulty or deteriorating with age will allow humid air to leak in.
+Seals that are dirty, faulty or deteriorating with age will let in humid air.
 Faulty seals mean the compressor can't deal with the amount of moisture in the fridge, which then freezes to the sides of the freezer door.

-If it's really serious, you may have issues opening the fridge.
+If it's really serious, you may have trouble opening the fridge.

 This can be related to what you've put in the fridge.
 Check what's in there, as something may have spilled and started to spoil, or may not be covered properly.